 So introduce your Jade plant to 7-9 hours of bright indirect sunlight and a few hours of direct morning light or afternoon shades.

-The best location is an eastern-facing window or a southern-facing window reflecting afternoon shades.
+The best location is an eastern-facing or south-facing window reflecting afternoon shades.

 Moreover, if your Jade plant has started turning red, it is a good indicator of flower production.